Palmetto Bug Treatment Company

 Besides regular pest control applications from Imperial Pest Prevention, we recommend these Palmetto Bug Elimination Tips to help you keep your home Palmetto bug Free.
 Tips to prevent the breeding of Palmetto Bugs.

-Eliminating unwanted food sources, water-damaged areas, moisture-ridden conditions, and harboring sites is one of, if not the most important factors to a successful long-term plan to eliminate the Palmetto Bug.
+Eliminating unwanted food sources, water-damaged areas, moisture-ridden conditions, and harboring sites is one of the most important factors to a successful long-term plan to eradicate the Palmetto Bug.
 Sanitation kitchens and bathrooms are a must for a Palmetto Bug-free property.

 Keep kitchen appliances clean.
 Palmetto Bugs in kitchen locations typically result from moisture areas like your sink.
 Palmetto Bugs pass through small voids to access kitchen locations, mostly from cracks in slabs and holes around plumbing access points.
 Sites such as this should be sealed if noticed.
 Many Palmetto Bugs inhabit and nest in sewers.
 Once the Palmetto bug gains access into your home, they transmit bacteria and Viruses throughout the kitchen via tracking on various kitchen areas.